DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Background

 \section{Background}

-\textbf{Variational Autoencoders (VAEs):} VAE~\cite{kingma2014autoencoding} is a learned likelihood-based latent variable model of data $p_{\theta}(x)$ that maximizes the evidence lower bound (ELBO) using an approximate posterior distribution $q(z|x)$: $ \log p_\theta(x) \geq \mathbb{E}_{q(z|x)}\ \left[\log p_\theta(x|z)\right] - KL(q(z|x) \Vert p(z)) \doteq ELBO(x), $ where the Kullback-Leibler (KL) divergence is $KL(q(z|x) \Vert p(z)) = \mathbb{E}_{q(z|x)} \left[ \log \frac{q(z|x)}{p(z)} \right]$.
+\textbf{Variational Autoencoders (VAEs):} VAE~\citep{kingma2014autoencoding} is a learned likelihood-based latent variable model of data $p_{\theta}(x)$ that maximizes the evidence lower bound (ELBO) using an approximate posterior distribution $q(z|x)$: $ \log p_\theta(x) \geq \mathbb{E}_{q(z|x)}\ \left[\log p_\theta(x|z)\right] - KL(q(z|x) \Vert p(z)) \doteq ELBO(x), $ where the Kullback-Leibler (KL) divergence is $KL(q(z|x) \Vert p(z)) = \mathbb{E}_{q(z|x)} \left[ \log \frac{q(z|x)}{p(z)} \right]$.
 The approximate posterior $q_\phi(z|x)$ is also known as the \emph{encoder}, while $p_\theta(x|z)$ is termed the \emph{decoder}.
 The approximate posterior $q_{\phi}(z|x)$, likelihood $p_{\theta}(z|x)$, and prior $p(z)$ are typically modeled as Gaussian distributions.
 The ELBO can be optimized using the \textit{reparameterization trick}.
 Following, the term \textit{reconstruction error} and $\log p_\theta(x|z)$ are used interchangeably.

-\textbf{Deep Latent Particles (DLP):} DLP~\cite{daniel22adlp} is a VAE-based unsupervised object-centric model for images where the latent space is structured as a set of particles $z =[z_f, z_p] \in \mathbb{R}^{K \times (d+2)}$, where $K$ is the number of particles, $z_f \in \mathbb{R}^{K \times d}$ is a latent feature vector that encodes the particle visual appearance and $z_p \in \mathbb{R}^{K \times 2}$ contains the position of the particle as $(x,y)$ coordinates in Euclidean space.
-To learn the position of the particles in an unsupervised fashion, the positional prior in DLP utilizes a spatial-softmax (SSM~\cite{jakab2018unsupervised, finn2016deep}) layer over patches to produce a \textit{set} of keypoint proposals.
-The model is trained to maximize ELBO, i.e., to minimize the reconstruction loss and the KL-divergence between the posterior and prior distribution; however, as the posterior keypoint latents $S_1$ and the prior keypoint proposals $S_2$ are sets of Gaussian distributions, the KL term for the position latents is replaced with the Chamfer-KL: $ d_{CH-KL}(S_1, \!S_2)\! = \!\!\!\sum_{x \in S_1}\!\min_{y \in S_2}\!KL(x \Vert y) +\!\! \sum_{y \in S_2}\!\min_{x \in S_1} \!KL(x \Vert y). $
+\textbf{Deep Latent Particles (DLP):} DLP~\citep{daniel22adlp} is a VAE-based unsupervised object-centric model for images.
+The key idea in DLP is that the latent space of the VAE is structured as a set of $K$ particles $z =[z_f, z_p] \in \mathbb{R}^{K \times (d+2)}$, where $z_f \in \mathbb{R}^{K \times d}$ is a latent feature vector that encodes the visual appearance of each particle, and $z_p \in \mathbb{R}^{K \times 2}$ encodes the position of each particle as $(x,y)$ coordinates in Euclidean space.
+Thus, the VAE in DLP is disentangled by construction into a discrete set of interest points in the image.
+We briefly explain the prior, the encoder, and decoder in DLP.
+For a complete treatment we refer to \citet{daniel22adlp}.